 Small vaccaria seeds on a piece of hypoallergenic surgical adhesive tape.
 The ear seeds are placed over specific points on the ear and when gently pressed elicit a therapeutic effect.
 They are commonly used for insomnia, stress, anxiety and pain.
 You can leave ear seeds on for up to a week, they are a great way to extend therapeutic benefits between treatments.

 The amount and frequency of recommended treatments is unique for each individual and will be discussed after the initial assessment and treatment.

 Initial acupuncture treatments usually last 75-90 minutes and follow up treatments are 60 minutes.

-Not sure is acupuncture is right for you?
-Have more questions?
-Please don't hesitate to contact me.
-Or call to set up a free 15 minute consultation.
+Not sure if Traditional Chinese Medicine is right for you?
+Please don't hesitate to contact me or